vishvAsa/notes/skills/education/home_school/india/case-snapshots/Vaj.md

 - Started tagging along to brother's telugu classes.
 - Switched out of Agastya gurukulam.

+<details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

-<details><summary>Reasons for switching out</summary>
+Reasons for switching out

+- Vaj was not improving on communication skills (main motivation for joining); did not like the required writing yet.
 - AG was not responsive to emails.
 Complaints and suggestions went unheeded.
-- Vaj was not improving on communication skills (main motivation for joining); did not like the required writing yet.
 </details>

 ## 2024-10